Tuvix: Tuvix (character)

 Over 25 years after the episode first aired, the character of Tuvix continued to be a hot-button topic, not only because the character was well-liked, but because of Janeway's decision.
 John Van Citters was ViacomCBS' vice president of franchise planning and Star Trek brand development, and in his many discussions with franchise artists and fans, Tuvix continued to be "over-indexed for a character that’s only made one appearance."
 Star Trek: Lower Decks showrunner Mike McMahan described the character and his fate as a touchstone for "Deep Lore Trekkie[s]".
 Voyager novelist Kirsten Beyer defended Janeway's decision as one of two terrible choices.
-Mohamed Noor wouldn't agree with her decision while unable to call it irrational or immoral.
+Mohamed Noor would not agree with her decision while unable to call it irrational or immoral.
 In 2020, Alexandria Ocasio-Cortez was a member of the US House of Representatives from New York City when she spoke about Janeway's decision in "Tuvix", saying, "One thing I learned watching Janeway growing up is how leadership means being responsible for working through dilemmas w/ no clear answers."

 Tuvix was never mentioned again during Voyagers remaining five seasons.
+The Star Trek: Lower Decks episode "Twovix" references Tuvix, depicting a similar incident.